CP1404/Practicals/prac_10/README.md

 # Practical 10 - Testing, APIs, Flask

-Don't forget to make a new branch, `prac_10_feedback` _before_ you start.
+You do not need to do a pull request for this final practical.
-You will put some files into that branch for your normal practicals project/repo, but you will also have separate projects and repositories for the Flask tasks.
+You can work directly in your main branch for your normal practicals repository.
+You will also use separate projects and repositories for the Flask tasks.

 Today we will explore the use of tools for **testing**, an **API** for Wikipedia and the very cool **Flask** Web framework.